Sage-Bionetworks/synapsePythonClient/docs/tutorials/authentication.md

 syn = synapseclient.login()
 ```

-For legacy compatibility, the `.synapseConfig` `[authentication]` section will continue to support `apikey` or `username` + `password` pair until early 2024 when they are both deprecated in favor of personal access tokens (`authtoken`) which can be scoped to certain functions and are revocable.

 ## Use Environment Variable

-Setting the `SYNAPSE_AUTH_TOKEN` environment variable will allow you to login to Synapse with a [personal access token](https://help.synapse.org/docs/Managing-Your-Account.2055405596.html#ManagingYourAccount-PersonalAccessTokens)
+Setting the `SYNAPSE_AUTH_TOKEN` environment variable will allow you to login to Synapse with a [Personal Access Token](https://help.synapse.org/docs/Managing-Your-Account.2055405596.html#ManagingYourAccount-PersonalAccessTokens)

 The environment variable will take priority over credentials in the user's `.synapseConfig` file.